Gold with character – about alloys, color and carats

 Gold with character – and attention

 Each alloy has its own charm.
-And choosing the right alloy is really part of the design process for me.
+And choosing the right gold alloy for jewellery is really part of the design process for me.
 It determines not only the look, but also how a piece of jewelry behaves.
 How it wears, feels and lives.

 But also: how it is maintained.
 Because a handmade piece of jewelry is not “fast fashion.
 It is a small work of art – with craftsmanship and story.
 And that deserves care.